genotoul-bioinfo/Binette/docs/contributing.md

    Create an environment with all Binette prerequisites installed by following the installation instructions [here](./installation.md#installing-from-source-code-within-a-conda-environnement).

 3. **Install in Editable Mode:**
-   To enable seamless code editing and testing of new functionality, install PPanGGOLiN in editable mode using the following command:
+   To enable code editing and testing of new functionality, you can install Binette in editable mode using the following command:

    ```bash
    pip install -e .